Code-Institute-Submissions/strasse34-pp5/README.md

 ## Thank You

 - to Code Institute, tutur team and Slack community for helping me when I was getting stuck with some challenges.
+- Special thanks to my wife and lovely daughter for their support during the past month in completing my PP5 project.